 Potato Gnocchi – Basic Recipe

-Potato Gnocchi are a symbolic dish of Italian cuisine that conquer with their simplicity and softness.
-In addition to the classic potato ones, there are many variations of gnocchi such as semolina, ricotta and spinach, but also polenta and bread gnocchi.
+Potato gnocchi are a symbol of Italian cuisine that captivates with its simplicity and softness.
+Besides the classic potato gnocchi, there are many variations such as semolina, ricotta and spinach, but also polenta and bread gnocchi.

-In Naples, there are gnocchi made only with flour and boiling water, but regardless of how they are prepared, gnocchi are a staple on Italian tables.
-In Rome, in homes, trattorias, taverns, and restaurants, Thursday is the day for gnocchi.
+In Naples, there are gnocchi made with only flour and boiling water, but regardless of how they are prepared, gnocchi reign supreme on Italian tables.
+In Rome, at home, in trattorias, osterias, and restaurants, Thursday is the must-have gnocchi day.

-They can be served with meat sauce, simply with tomato sauce, butter and cheese, alla sorrentina, and they are always a great success.
+They can be seasoned with ragù, simply with tomato fillet sauce, butter and cheese, alla sorrentina, in short, they are always a great success.

-At my house, my mother used to make potato gnocchi on Sunday mornings.
-I woke up to the smell and sound of the meat sauce “pipitiava” (simmering) slowly in the pot on the stove, and mom, awake for who knows how long, prepared the potato gnocchi on the kitchen table.
+At my house, potato gnocchi were made by my mother on Sunday mornings.
+I would wake up to the smell and sound of ragù “pipitiava” (simmering) slowly in the pot on the stove, and mom, already awake for who knows how long, preparing potato gnocchi on the kitchen table.

-I must compliment her, because despite her 86 years, even today when I visit her in Naples, she is a great cook and makes homemade pasta and more.
+I must compliment her because, despite her 86 years, even today when I visit her in Naples, she is a great cook and prepares homemade pasta and more.

 If you’re looking for a first course, you might also be interested in: